• Skip to primary navigation

 What is Colomba Bread ("Colomba di Pasqua", or "Colomba Pasquale)?

 The bread we use as the base for this French toast is also why it's so delicious.
-It starts with sweet homemade, featherlight Colomba bread.
-"Colomba" means dove in Italian and the shape is meant to represent the Easter dove.
+It starts with sweet, homemade, featherlight Colomba bread.
+"Colomba" means dove in Italian, and the shape is meant to represent the Easter dove.
+The photo directly above and below are my homemade Olivieri Colomba Copycat recipe!

-It's a favorite traditional dessert bread that's eaten around the holiday each year.
+It's a favorite traditional Italian Easter dessert bread.
 Almost everyone buys at least one Colomba (large or small) from their favorite local pastry shop (pasticceria) and eats it leading up to the holiday, on the holiday itself, and sometimes for a brief window of time just after Easter, and then it goes away for an entire year.

 colomba dough rising in 4 qt plastic food container